ShirinG/ShirinG.github.io/_posts/2016-12-11-homologous_genes_post.md

 This week I want to explore how many of our human genes have homologs in other species.
 I will use this question to show how to visualize dendrograms and (D3-) networks.

+Here, I am looking at gene homologs for all genes of the human genome.
+In [Part 2](https://shiring.github.io/genome/2016/12/14/homologous_genes_part2_post) I am creating a full network between a subset of the species from this post.

 <br>

 Accessing species information from Biomart